How Much Do You Charge?

 I’m a Landlord or Tenant in Need of a Lawyer.
 What Will You Need from Me?

 I’ll need to see your tenancy agreement and any other documentation relevant to the tenancy.
 If an eviction has started, I’ll need to see the notice to quit and eviction summons.

 For a non-payment of rent case, I’ll need to know the exact amount of owed rent.
 For a security deposit issue, I’ll need to see all security deposit receipts and paperwork sent before and after the taking of the deposit.

-I need you to contact me right away.
+Please contact me as soon as possible.
 Zoning appeals come with an incredibly tight deadline.
 The sooner you speak to a lawyer, the better.